WebAssembly/spec/spectec/test-prose/TEST.md

   e.
 Execute the instruction RETURN.

 Step_pure/unop t unop
-1. Assert: Due to validation, a value of value type valtype_0 is on the top of the stack.
+1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop the value (valtype_0.CONST c_1) from the stack.
 3. Assert: Due to validation, (valtype_0 is t).
 4. If (|$unop_(t, unop, c_1)| ≤ 0), then: